Healthcare Employment Trends: 5 Trends Shaping the Industry

 Wearable Devices and Personal Monitors

 Wearable devices and personal monitors in healthcare have seen impressive growth.
 Patients and healthcare professionals have largely embraced everything from smartwatches and fitness trackers to specialized equipment for monitoring specific health conditions, like blood pressure or glucose levels.
 By providing real-time data, these devices promote preventative care and personalized health management as they provide patients and healthcare workers with insights into the patient's health.
-Advancements in wearable technology will play a significant role in remote telehealth and virtual care services by providing crucial data for healthcare providers to monitor patients from afar.
+Advancements in wearable technology will play a significant role in remote patient care and virtual nursing services by providing crucial data for healthcare providers to monitor patients from afar.

 The Impact of the Pandemic on Healthcare Employment

 The COVID-19 pandemic had a significant impact on healthcare employment.
-The healthcare sector witnessed a considerable drop in employment at the beginning of the pandemic but has since largely rebounded to pre-pandemic levels.
+The healthcare sector witnessed a considerable drop in employment at the beginning of the pandemic, but has since largely rebounded to pre-pandemic levels.
 By October 2023, the health sector added 58,400 jobs over the previous month.
 Healthcare jobs, however, haven't been distributed evenly across the industry.

 The pandemic increased pressure on doctors and nurses, resulting in burnout and stress, highlighting the critical importance of staff engagement in healthcare.
 Additional challenges have been created for hospitals and patient care, as well as the ongoing nursing shortage.
 Meanwhile, employment levels remained relatively low in elderly care and skilled nursing facilities.